Using the Collector Debug Facility

 Debug Command Syntax

 The Collector Debug Facility launches in a new browser tab.
-A list of built-in commands and descriptions display to assist with troubleshooting.
+A list of built-in debug commands and their descriptions display to assist with troubleshooting.

 All debug commands should be preceded with a '!'.
-If you need an example of the syntax for a particular command, enter help !<commandname>, as shown in the following example.
+If you need syntax for a particular command, enter help !<commandname>, as shown next.

 Debug Example: Troubleshooting Data Collection